U.S. Presidential Elections - not just 2000!

-There was another messy election on a seat representing part of Philadelphia sometime in the 1980's and decided by a margin of a few dozen votes and that one was messy.
-Full turnout of a couple blocks in any of some sections of the district could have made the margin big enough draw a concession speech instead of a big mess!
+There was another messy election on a seat representing part of Philadelphia sometime in the 1980s and decided by a margin of a few dozen votes and that one was messy.
+Full turnout of a couple blocks in any of some sections of the district could have made the margin big enough to draw a concession speech instead of a big mess!
 Or if extra turnout on two or three blocks went the other way, the messy process that followed would have ended the other way!

 BIG UPDATE 12/4/2006!
 23 votes determine party control of Pennsylvania's House of Representatives!

 In the 156th district, an official tally including absentee, military and allowed provisional ballots has Democrat Barbara McIlvaine Smith winning the until-then Republican-held district in Chester County by 23 votes.
 The vote count was 11,614 to 11,591 and the percentage breakdown was 50.05 to 49.95.
-This gives the Democrats a 102-101 majority in Pennsylvania's House of Representatives.
+This gave the Democrats a 102-101 majority in Pennsylvania's House of Representatives.

 The 167th district was also decided by a close margin, 13,556 to 13,412, a margin of 144 votes.
 The percentage breakdown was 50.3 to 49.7.

-In 1985 in Houston, a referendum against the new gay rights law passed by
+In 1985 in Houston, a referendum against the new gay rights law passed by a 4-1

-proclaimed how "godless queers don't vote".
+"godless queers don't vote".